fusioncharts/dev_centre_docs/getting-started/react/configure-your-chart-using-react.md

     this.updateData = this.updateData.bind(this);
   }

-// Step 9 - This function generates random number.
+//This function generates random number. getRandomNumber() {
-  getRandomNumber() {
     var max = 290, min = 30;
     return Math.round(((max - min) * Math.random()) + min);
   }

-  // Step 10 - Handler for update button.
+  //Handler for update button.
-  // Step 11 - Randomly updates the values of the chart. updateData() {
+  //Randomly updates the values of the chart. updateData() {
     var prevDs = Object.assign({}, this.state.dataSource);
     prevDs.data[2].value = this.getRandomNumber();